 In addition to food, cash, and medical insurance benefits, we can work with you to see if you qualify for:

-You will need to come to one of our offices to apply for additional assistance.
-Call 720-944-4DHS (4347) to find out what types of documentation will be needed.
+Please call 720-944-4DHS (4347) for more information on how to apply for additional assistance and to find out what types of documentation will be needed.

 Yes!
 We work with all military personnel, veterans, and their families, regardless of time in service or discharge status.
 We’re here to help you navigate your life after service and can assist you with career coaching and development, peer-to-peer support, and specialized one-on-one case management.
 We also work with a wide variety of community partners and can provide you with referrals to additional services.